 Lawrence Livermore National Security, LLC (LLNS) is managed by a board of governors, a group of key scientific, academic, national security and business leaders from the LLNS partner companies.
-The LLNS’ management team includes Bechtel National, Inc., the University of California, BWX Technologies Inc., Amentum and teaming subcontractor Battelle Memorial Institute.
-The board was created to provide oversight to the Laboratory and ensure LLNS delivers the best combination of scientific research and development, business management and operations, national security and nuclear safety in support of Lawrence Livermore National Laboratory’s missions.
+The LLNS’ management team includes Bechtel National, Inc., the University of California, BWX Technologies Inc., and Amentum.
+The board was created to provide oversight to the Laboratory and ensure LLNS delivers the best combination of scientific research and development, business management and operations, national security, and nuclear safety in support of Lawrence Livermore National Laboratory’s missions.

 Sures formerly served as vice chairman of the UCLA Comprehensive Cancer Center Foundation and was awarded their Humanitarian of the Year Award in 2007.
 He co-founded the UTA Charitable Foundation and is the former vice chairman and treasurer of the Entertainment Industry Foundation, Hollywood’s largest and oldest charity, responsible for the annual “Stand Up To Cancer” event that has become a global brand in the world of cancer research.
 In 2014, Sures was honored at the Chrysalis’ Annual Butterfly Ball, which recognizes entertainment professionals for their creative excellence and philanthropic endeavors.
 He was appointed to and served on the Television Academy’s Executive Committee in 2014 and also has served as an assistant visiting professor in the Department of Film, Television and Digital Media at UCLA.
 Raised in Los Angeles, Sures earned his B.A. in economics from UCLA.
 He was appointed UC Board of Regents in January 2019 by Governor Brown and reappointed in March 2020 by Governor Newsom to a term ending in 2032.
 He serves as Chair of the Regents National Laboratories Committee.

-Howanitz holds a bachelor’s of arts degree and a bachelor’s of science degree from King’s College in Pennsylvania.
+John holds a Bachelor of Arts degree and a Bachelor of Science degree from King’s College in Pennsylvania.